nyu-devops/lab-flask-bdd/README.md

 ### Behavior Driven Development (BDD)

-These tests require the service to be running becasue unlike the the TDD unit tests that test the code locally, these BDD intagration tests are using Selenium to manipulate a web page on a running server.
+These tests require the service to be running because unlike the the TDD unit tests that test the code locally, these BDD integration tests are using Selenium to manipulate a web page on a running server.

 Run the tests using `behave`